asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ## Types of Technical Improvement Items

-I have typically encountered two kinds technical improvement backlog items and each should be handled differently.
+I have typically encountered two kinds technical improvement backlog items and each could be handled differently.

 ### Story Level Refacotrings